-• Net Exports (X – M): This is the difference between a country's exports (goods and services sold to other countries) and its imports (goods and services bought from other countries).
-A positive net export figure (exports exceeding imports) adds to GDP, while a negative figure (imports exceeding exports) subtracts from GDP.
+• Net Exports (Exports - Imports): This is the difference between a country's exports (goods and services sold to other countries) and its imports (goods and services purchased from other countries).
+If a country exports more than it imports, it has a trade surplus, which adds to GDP.
+If it imports more than it exports, it has a trade deficit, which subtracts from GDP.

 Nominal vs. Real GDP: Understanding the Difference